 ICSs (integrated care systems) are now seen by NHS leaders as the future of health and care integration in England.
 The NHS Long Term Plan and now the Government's white paper on health and care reform both place ICSs at the heart of the NHS.

 What are ICSs?

-ICSs are a way of planning and organising the delivery of health and care services.
-They bring together NHS, local authority, and third sector bodies to take on collective responsibility for the resources and health of an area.
-This aims to deliver better, more integrated care for patients.
+ICSs bring together NHS, local authority and third sector bodies to take on responsibility for the resources and health of an area or 'system'.
+Their aim is to deliver better, more integrated care for patients.